dhivyalak/RNNPytorch/README.md

 ![add notebook to proj](images/cpdaas-add-notebook-to-project.png)

 8. Switch to the From URL tab.
-Provide the name of the Notebook as "RNN Implementation Using Pytorch".
+Provide the name of the Notebook as "RNN Implementation using Pytorch".
 Notebook URL as: "update"

 9. Under the Select runtime drop-down menu, select Default Python 3.7 S (4 vCPU 16 GB RAM).
 Click Create.